kimdurante/gis-workshop-waml-template/content/layers.md

 **Spatial Reference Systems**

 The infrastructure accepts data in any valid SRS.
 During accessioning data are normalized to the WGS84 coordinate system.
-A copy of both the original data and the WGS84 derivative are stored in SDR and made available for download in EarthWorks, SearchWorks, and PURL.
+A copy of both the original data and the WGS84 derivative are stored in SDR.
+Both files are made available for download in EarthWorks, SearchWorks, and PURL.
 The WGS84 data are uploaded to GeoServer.

 ### Registering Data